Blog -

 Here are some of the specific reasons why Gravity SMTP makes a great option for integrating your site with SendGrid:

-• Simple SendGrid integration – all you need to do is add your SendGrid API key and Gravity SMTP handles the rest.
+• Simple SendGrid integration – All you need to do is add your SendGrid API key and Gravity SMTP handles the rest.

-• Email testing tools – you can access multiple email testing tools to make sure your site’s emails are working properly.
+• Email testing tools – You can access multiple email testing tools to make sure your site’s emails are working properly.

-• Detailed email logging – you can log all the emails that your site sends so that you can monitor everything and catch potential issues before they become problems.
+• Detailed email logging – You can log all the emails that your site sends so that you can monitor everything and catch potential issues before they become problems.

-• Reliability and support – while Gravity SMTP is a standalone plugin, it’s still backed by the support and reliability of the same team that’s behind Gravity Forms.
+• Reliability and support – While Gravity SMTP is a standalone plugin, it’s still backed by the support and reliability of the same team that’s behind Gravity Forms.

-• Supports other email sending services – in addition to SendGrid, you can also integrate with other email services like Mailgun, Postmark, and others.
+• Supports other email sending services – In addition to SendGrid, you can also integrate with other email services like Mailgun, Postmark, and others.
 This lets you set up fallback services in case something ever goes wrong with SendGrid.

 As we mentioned above, Gravity SMTP supports multiple email sending services.